Skip to main content

 About Buster Benton

-Role: Guitar , Vocals (Blues) Born : July 19, 1932 in Texarkana, Arkansas.
-Died : January 20, 1996 in Chicago , Illinois.
-Buster Benton was an American blues guitarist and singer, who played guitar in Willie Dixon's Blues All-Stars, and is best known for his solo rendition of the Dixon-penned song "Spider in My Stew."
-He was tenacious and in the latter part of his lengthy career, despite the amputation of parts of both his legs, Benton never stopped playing his own version of Chicago blues.
+Arley "Buster" Benton (July 19, 1932 – January 20, 1996) was an American blues guitarist and singer.
+He played guitar in Willie Dixon's Blues All-Stars and is best known for his solo rendition of Dixon's song "Spider in My Stew."
+Benton was tenacious, and despite the amputation of parts of both legs in the latter part of his lengthy career, he never stopped playing his own version of Chicago blues.

 Read more on Wikipedia →